 Except for first-semester graduate students, all students are expected to register for courses during Priority Registration.
-A late registration fee will be assessed to students who register during the Late Registration period.
+A late registration fee will be assessed to students who register during the Late Registration period and a student's GRA will not pay for late registration fees incurred by the student.
 Priority Registration allows for sufficient time for the department to adjust its teaching loads and course offerings.